Last Revised: June 7, 2019

 6. Physical Security

 The managed service offering is hosted within Cloud Providers AWS and GCP today.
 All physical security controls are managed by the Cloud Provider.
-Cockroach Labs corporate offices to not house any servers that host customer clusters.
+Cockroach Labs corporate offices do not house any physical servers that host customer clusters.

 7. Risk Management

-CRL’s risk management policy is based on the NIST SP 800-37r2 Risk management Framework, and also includes controls specific for complying with AICPA SOC2 Trust Services Criteria.
+CRL’s risk management policy maintains controls specific for complying with AICPA SOC2 Trust Services Criteria.

 CRL has a corporate Risk Management Policy which applies to all Cockroach Labs employees, contractors, vendors and agents as well as all Cockroach Labs business processes, procedures and activities.
 While the focus is primarily Information Technology and Security and Availability, Threats or Vulnerabilities outside these area identified by this process will be escalated to executive management for action and timely resolution.